bili-bu/project-3/README.md

 ### The Approach

 We decided to use both an external API and our own database to store user information in the backend.
 It was important for us to choose an API with a structure that we could understand well.
-We deceided to use a Open Source REST [API](https://opentdb.com/api_config.php) to fetch our questions and answers for the quiz.
+We decided to use an Open Source REST [API](https://opentdb.com/api_config.php) to fetch our questions and answers for the quiz.

 ### Technologies Used